excid3/rugby/README.markdown

 1. Make sure you have ruby and rubygems installed.
 You can install the dependencies using Bundler (gem install bundler) with a simple `bundle install`
-2. Edit rugby.rb to configure the server, nick, and channels you want to join.
+2. Copy irc.yml.example to irc.yml and edit it to configure the server, nick, and channels you want to join.
 3. `ruby rugby.rb` to launch!

+Make sure you can `require 'net/https'` in an irb session otherwise the image search will not work.
+You can get net/https on Ubuntu by installing `libopenssl-ruby`

 Contributing
 ------------